 The days when bank customers were greeted by a person in a conservative suit and then sent to wait in line to speak with a teller are quickly fading.
 Banks are ditching their stuffy interiors and replacing them with modern, Apple store-like features, all in the hopes of providing the banking experience their 21st century customers want.
 And from the looks of things, that means a lot of screens and little human interaction.

-Citi Smart Banking Leads the Way
+Citi Leads Smart Banking Trend

 In 2008, beginning with its Singapore location, the bank began constructing futuristic branch prototypes that swapped tellers for touchscreens, size with efficiency, and gave locations the overall look and feel of Apple stores.
 It wasn’t a coincidence, either.
 Rather than reinventing the wheel when it came to modern design, Citi actually hired the services of Eight, Inc., the architectural and strategic design firm behind Apple, according to The Financial Brand.

 Tour of the Japan Citi Smart Banking Branch

 Citi Smart Banking then came to the United States, with the New York branch offering “six interactive sales walls; image ATMs; free online access and Wi-Fi for customers; 24/7 access from the ATM lobby, to customer service experts via videoconferencing; and a private seating lounge for customers of Citigold, Citi’s premium banking service,” according to BankTech.com.

 Unfortunately for financial institutions, comparing the banking and tech industries isn’t apples to oranges, so to speak.
 Banks might only get so far mimicking Apple before they find they’ve run out of gimmicks that drive revenue.